magnoeasy/easybuilder/english.md

 Blob Container Name: Container where the files will be stored.

-Test Database Connection" button: Clicking it will test the database connection.
+"Test Database Connection" button: Clicking it will test the database connection.

 <div id='id-DatabaseConfigurations'/>